OpenTOSCA/opentosca-vintner/docs/docs/technical-notes.md

 1. Deployment inputs are copied to the instance directory.
 1. Deployment command is sent to orchestrator.
 Variability-resolved service template is used.

-### Instance Update
+### Instance Redeployment

-1. Deployment inputs are copied to the instance directory.
-1. Command is sent to orchestrator to update variability-resolved service template.
+1. Deployment command is sent once again to the orchestrator.
+Variability-resolve service templated is used.
+For example, to rerun a failed deployment.

+### Instance Adaptation

+1. Sensor data is collected and stored as variability inputs.
+2. Variability is resolved based on the new variability inputs.
+3. Instance is updated based on the new variability-resolved deployment model.

 ### Instance Undeployment